Kat632/P3-Sims4-RealEstate-Quiz/README.md

 * In the Connect to GitHub section that appears, select the correct account, and enter the name of the repository and select search.
 * Once Heroku has located the repo select connect.
 * This will connect the repo to the app within Heroku.
 Below the Apps Connected to Heroku section will be the Automatic Deploys section.
-* In this section, confirm the correct branch of the repo is selected in the drop-down box, and then click the Enable Automatic Deploys button
+* In this section, confirm the correct branch of the repo is selected in the drop-down box, and then click the Enable Automatic Deploys button if you wish to automatically deploy your site in Heroku every time you push changes to GitHub.
-* This will ensure whenever you change something in the repo and push the changes to GitHub, Heroku will rebuild the app.
-If you prefer to do this manually you can utilise the manual deployment options further down.
-For this project I utilised the Automatic Deployment to enable me to check changes I made to the app as I developed it.
+* My preference was to do this manually, so I chose not to Enable Automatic Deploys and I updated my Heroku app periodically.
 * Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.

 ## Credits